70.7 F

 NAACP leaders’ top legislative concerns include solar development and environmental justice

-Naomi Hodge Muse, President of the NAACP Henry County – Martinsville Chapter, urges state legislators to take into consideration the impact that widespread adoption of solar energy will have on small and less wealthy communities.
+Naomi Hodge Muse, President of the Henry County – Martinsville Chapter, urges state legislators to take into consideration the impact that widespread adoption of solar will have on small and less wealthy communities.

 Hodge Mus said on Tuesday, “That is what people do not understand.”
 “The poorest always pay the price.”

-Hodge Muse’s remarks came just a day after the NAACP of Virginia held a news conference online to discuss its legislative goals for this year’s General Assembly.
+Hodge Muse’s remarks came just a day after the NAACP of held a news conference online to discuss its legislative goals for this year’s General Assembly.

 The Virginia State Conference NAACP’s legislative statement regarding environmental justice states that the organization will continue to advocate for, and provide educational materials and strategies, in accordance with the program directives set forth by the NAACP Center for Environmental Climate Justice, to support policies in the Commonwealth.